 Japan eliminates restriction on autonomous drone flights over residential areas to increase drone deliveries

-On Monday, lifted its ban on autonomous drone flights over residential areas.
+On Monday, Japan lifted its ban on autonomous drone flights over residential areas.
 This will make drone deliveries possible and help the country deal with the labor shortages caused by its aging population, especially in rural areas.

 Autonomous drone flights were previously only permitted over uninhabited regions such as mountains, rivers, and farmlands under the four-tier classification system.